sa6mwa/emacs-tts/README.md

 1. Create a new buffer: `C-x b test-tts RET`
 2. Type some text: "Hello, this is a test of the text to speech system."
 3. Select the text: `C-x h`
-4. Press: `C-c s` and choose any voice
+4. Press: `C-c s` and choose any voice (e.g., Rachel)
-5. Check for `test-tts-01.mp3` in your current directory
+5. Check for `test-tts-0001-rachel.mp3` in your current directory

+## Security Features

+The package includes several security improvements:

+- **API Key Protection**: API keys are never exposed in process lists (invisible to `ps aux`)
+- **Shell Injection Prevention**: Filenames are properly escaped to prevent shell injection attacks
+- **Secure Temporary Files**: Uses curl config files instead of command-line arguments for sensitive data
+- **Automatic Cleanup**: All temporary files are securely deleted after use

 ## API Costs